Surprising one-loop finiteness of 6D half-maximal supergravities: Tree-level and on-shell setup

 We consider amplitudes of 6D supergravity with (2,0) and (1,1) supersymmetry, coupled to $n_T$ tensor multiplets and $n_V$ vector multiplets, respectively.
 Since these theories differ by a chirality flip in half of the supercharges, altering the discussion only slightly, we focus on the chiral (2,0) case and revisit the non-chiral (1,1) at the end.

 The on-shell content of 6D (2,0) supergravity is organized into graviton and (self-dual) tensor superfields,

-where the ellipsis are suppressed fermionic states.
+where the ellipses represent suppressed fermionic and other bosonic states.
 The $\eta$'s are Grassmann variables and the unhatted (hatted) lowercase indices belong to the left(right)-handed $SU(2)_L\times SU(2)_R$ little group.
 The tensor multiplet is a little-group singlet, while the graviton multiplet $H_{\hat{a}\hat{b}}$ transforms under $SU(2)_{R}$ as a triplet.
 The index $I=1,2$ manifests a $SU(2)$ subgroup of the R-symmetry $USp(4)$.

 A four-point (2,0) amplitude has the loop expansion

 where a \textit{reduced amplitude} can be defined by stripping off a supermomentum delta function $\delta^{(8)}(Q)$.
 The reduced tree-level and one-loop amplitudes are denoted by $\redA^{\tree}$ and $\redA^{\oneloop}$, respectively.
 Using the 6D spinor-helicity formalism~\cite{Cheung:2009dc}, the massless momentum of the $i$-th particle can be expressed as